 We want to see the law that requires schools to hold acts of worship abolished.
 School assemblies are an important feature of school life.
-Inclusive assemblies with an ethical dimension are an ideal time to foster a sense of community in schools and promote the spiritual, moral, social and cultural development of pupils.
+Inclusive assemblies with an ethical dimension are an ideal time to foster a sense of community in schools and promote the moral and social development of pupils.

 Acts of worship are neither necessary nor desirable to achieve these important educational goals and compelling worship breaches pupils' freedom of religion and belief.
 We would instead like to see a duty on schools to ensure that all aspects of its curriculum, including assemblies, are respectful and inclusive of all pupils, regardless of their religion or belief, including non-belief.